Wyndham New Yorker HotelMidtown West, New York City, New York

 New York City has three nearby airports: JFK, LaGuardia, and Newark (in New Jersey).
 Getting into town from JFK or LaGuardia is usually more convenient than from Newark, but travel times are heavily dependent on the time of day and traffic conditions.
 From JFK, a taxi to anywhere in Manhattan costs a flat rate of $45 and takes around an hour in average conditions.
 From LaGuardia, a metered cab ride to Midtown Manhattan costs about $40 and can take 30 minutes if traffic is light, three times that if it's bad.
 Rides from Newark cost at least $40 plus tolls and can take more than 90 minutes.
 It's customary to tip your driver 15 to 25 percent.

 Those looking to save some cash can use the privately run shuttle buses that are available at all three airports for about $14 per person.
 Some will actually drop you off right at the New Yorker; they also leave from the hotel every hour.
 For more information on the shuttles, go to Super Shuttle or New York Airport Service.

 Public transit is also available for as little as $7 per person, but travel can take up to two hours and involve a lot of lugging bags up and down stairways.
-For mass-transit directions right to the hotel, check out HopStop.com.

 Small, but clean, bright, with flat-screen TVs and free Wi-Fi

 Nothing particularly kid-friendly, but it's a fine place for families